 III.
-NEW MATTERS
+PROGRESS OF EXISTING MATTERS

-A. Local 282 Member Michael Hintze
+A. Former Local 282 Member Michael Hintze

-On December 18, 2020, the IIO issued a report to the General Executive Board of Local 282 recommending that a charge be filed against Local 282 member Michael Hintze ("Hintze") for violating the IBT Constitution, Article II and Article XIX, §§ 7(b)(1), (2) and (9) by being an associate of Organized Crime and associated with other members of Organized Crime.
+On December 18, 2020, the IIO issued a report to the General Executive Board of Local 282 recommending that a charge be filed against Local 282 member Michael Hintze ("Hintze") for violating the IBT Constitution, Article II and Article XIX, §§ 7(b)(1), (2) and (9) for being an associate of Organized Crime and associated with other members of Organized Crime.